-Wakame is a type of brown algae or seaweed that has been grown by the sea-farmers of Japan since Nara period.
+Wakame is a type of brown alga/seaweed that is grown by the sea-farmers of Japan since Nara period.
 It is most popularly served in miso soup.
 Wakame is considered to be one of the healthiest seaweeds in Japan and is favorite for people looking to increase the health of their skin and hair.
 In a recent study at Hokkaido University that Wakame helps to burn fatty tissue also.

 According to calorie count, one serving of Wakame seaweed or 2 tablespoons provides:-

 |– Poly saturated fat 0g||– Monounsaturated fat 0g|